pletfix/docs/en/configuration.md

 <a name="boot-files"></a>
 ## Boot Files

-The following files are stored in the `config/boot` folder.
+The following files are stored in the `boot` folder.
 They will be loaded during the boot process.

 - `bootstrap.php` - Registers the bootstrapper to load the configuration and registers the Exception Handler(errors).
 - `routes.php`    - [Defines the HTTP Routing](routing).